mozilla/jira-bugzilla-integration/README.md

 - `allow_private` (optional)
     - bool [true, false]
     - default: false
-    - If false bugs that are not public will not be synchronized.
-Note that in order to synchronize private bugs the bugzilla user that JBI runs as must be in the security groups that are making the bug private.
+    - False bugs will not be synchronized if they are not made public.
+Note that in order to synchronize private bugs, the bugzilla user that JBI runs as must be in the security groups that are making the bug private.
 - `contact`
     - an email address, a list of email addresses, or a literal "tbd" to signify that no contact is available
     - If an issue arises with the workflow, communication will be established with these contacts